Esther Eillam

-Esther Eillam (in Hebrew: אסתר עילם; born 1939) has been a central figure in Israeli feminism since its inception.
+Esther Eillam (אסתר עילם; July 12, 1939 – July 29, 2023) was a central figure in Israeli feminism from its inception.
 Eillam's activism and her writings on feminism and social justice have garnered her awards and recognition, including an honorary doctorate from the Hebrew University of Jerusalem.

-Eillam is an originator and founder of The Feminist Movement in Tel Aviv (1971), and one of the founders of the Israeli Center for Assistance to Victims of Sexual Assault, and one of the founders of the Mizrahi feminist organization, Ahoti - for Women in Israel (Ahoti/Achoti = [my] sister).
-She is active in various fields in Israeli feminism, including politics, culture, and education.
-She is the organizer of major events in Israel against sexual and gender violence, and is active in the cause of peace.
+Eillam was an originator and founder of The Feminist Movement in Tel Aviv (1971), and one of the founders of the Israeli Center for Assistance to Victims of Sexual Assault, and one of the founders of the Mizrahi feminist organization, Ahoti - for Women in Israel (Ahoti/Achoti = [my] sister).
+She was active in various fields in Israeli feminism, including politics, culture, and education.
+She was the organizer of major events in Israel against sexual and gender violence, and was also active in the cause of peace.

 Background

-Esther Saporta was born in 1939, in Tel Aviv, to parents of Sephardic origin from Saloniki, Greece.
-She is the second of the four children of Miriam (née De-Mayo) and Leon Saporta.
-Her siblings were Yaacov (1938-2014), Rachel (b.
+Esther Saporta was born on July 12, 1939, in Tel Aviv, to parents of Sephardic origin from Saloniki, Greece.
+She was the second of the four children of Miriam (née De-Mayo) and Leon Saporta.
+Her siblings were Yaacov (1938–2014), Rachel (b.
 1940), and Aliza (b.
 1948).
 In 1964, she married her fellow student, Zohar Eillam, a doctor of psychology, inventor, author, and community organizer.
 She completed her BA in psychology and philosophy at the University of Tel Aviv in 1972.

 In 1980, Eillam worked on her master's thesis in sociology at Tel Aviv University, researching gender stereotypes.
 Prior to this, she worked as a research assistant to professor Dafna Israeli, studying "Women Leaders of the Yishuv Era".
 She was also a researcher on the academic project, "Development Towns in the Periphery of Israel" (1978).
 In 2002, she completed her MA in philosophy, with a thesis investigating the possibility of "Creating Feminist Science: Feminist Philosophy of Science in Light of the 'Public-Private' Distinction".

-According to Eillam, she was already a mother of two when she realized, in 1970, the extent to which every aspect of her life was affected by the fact that she is a woman in a patriarchal society.
-Following this realization, she began working for change regarding gender roles in society and its institutions, and she continues to promote this goal as an activist, working with various movements and organizations, as well as in Academia.
+According to Eillam, she was already a mother of two when she realized, in 1970, the extent to which every aspect of her life was affected by the fact that she was a woman in a patriarchal society.
+Following this realization, she began working for change regarding gender roles in society and its institutions, and she continued to promote this goal as an activist, working with various movements and organizations, as well as in Academia.